PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 const txReceipt = await myProvider.waitForTransaction(resp.transaction_hash);
 ```
 > [!TIP]
 > To obtain the transaction receipt, you have to wait about 12 seconds.
-At the price of extra requests to the node, you can reduce this delay to improve the user experience
-with this option :
+At the price of extra requests to the node, you can reduce this delay to improve the user experience, using this option :
 >  ```typescript
 >  const txReceipt = await myProvider.waitForTransaction(resp.transaction_hash, {retryInterval: 2000});
 >  // The node is queried each 2 seconds